near/sdk-docs/docs/zero-to-hero/02-beginner/04-adding-a-puzzle.md

 }' --accountId crossword.friend.testnet
 ```

 Note that our contract name and the account we're calling this from are both `crossword.friend.testnet`.
 That's because we added a check at the top of `new_puzzle` to make sure the predecessor is the `owner_id`.
-That

 Now our smart contract has information about this second crossword puzzle.